 Many parents can pinpoint the exact year that their child changed from wanting to sit in their lap and read stories to wanting nothing to do with them.
 And it is not surprising that it is usually in the pre-teen and teen years.
 Conflict with your teenager may seem inevitable.
 The fact that teens can be challenging is not new information to parents.
-What we can do as parents is work to understand why teenage rebellion and defiance happens and how we can best support them during this tough transition into adulthood.
+What we can do as parents is work to understand why teenage rebellion and defiance happen and how we can best support them during this tough transition into adulthood.

 What Causes Teenage Rebellion?

 There is not one reason that teenagers rebel.
 There are many different developmental and hormonal changes that can come together and can sometimes create a perfect storm of emotions.
 This can present as mood swings, heightened emotional responses, or anger.
-The prefrontal cortex of their brain, the one that is responsible for impulse control and understanding outcomes and consequences is not fully developed in the teen years.
-In a time when teens are craving more freedom, they do not yet have the capability to fully understand the consequences they may face.Teenagers long to assert their individuality and break free from their childhood identity as they develop their own opinions and world-views, all while navigating the challenging waters of middle and high school relationships.
+The prefrontal cortex of the brain, the one that is responsible for impulse control and understanding outcomes and consequences is not fully developed in the teen years.
+In a time when teens are craving more freedom, they do not yet have the capability to fully understand the consequences they may face.Teenagers long to assert their individuality and break free from their childhood identity as they develop their own opinions and worldviews, all while navigating the challenging waters of middle and high school relationships.

 How to Deal with Your Defiant Teen

-The first thing to understand is that what looks like rebellion, is often developmentally appropriate boundary pushing that teens need to experience before they leave home to go out on their own.
+The first thing to understand is that what looks like rebellion, is often developmentally appropriate boundary-pushing that teens need to experience before they leave home to go out on their own.
 But there is a difference between pushing boundaries and outright defiance.
 If your teen is exhibiting extreme defiance, here are a few things to think about:

 - Is your teen reacting to a specific situation?
 Maybe they are struggling with bullying at school and when they come home, instead of explaining what is happening, they feel overwhelmed and they lash out.
 It is important to talk with your teen to address any underlying concerns.

-- Could your teen have an undiagnosed disorder, like Oppositional Defiant Disorder? if your child or teenager has a frequent and persistent pattern of anger, irritability, arguing, defiance or vindictiveness toward you and other authority figures, they may have oppositional defiant disorder.
+- Could your teen have an undiagnosed disorder, like Oppositional Defiant Disorder? if your child or teenager has a frequent and persistent pattern of anger, irritability, arguing, defiance, or vindictiveness toward you and other authority figures, they may have oppositional defiant disorder.
 If that is the case, a diagnosis and treatment with a clinical professional can help.

 - Can you give them room to make mistakes?
 It is normal, and even healthy for your teen to make mistakes.
 Teens need that experience with independence to grow.
 That is how they will learn, not only how to make a better choice in the future, but also their own limitations.
-Failure allows them to see that perhaps their decision making process isn’t foolproof, and that the people around (like their parents) are a helpful resource in making future choices.
+Failure allows them to see that perhaps their decision-making process isn’t foolproof and that the people around them (like their parents) are a helpful resource in making future choices.
 There are ways we can let them “fail small”.
 For example, if they are late to soccer practice, maybe their coach won’t let them play in the next game.
 Or if they don’t turn in a paper, they will have to work harder to make up extra credit.
 But there are other behaviors that can have dangerous consequences if your teen makes those choices, like experimenting with drugs or alcohol.
 In these situations, it is important for parents to intervene quickly, perhaps with professional help.